pruthvik-sheth/google-images-scraper/README.md

 6. The scraper will start fetching high-resolution images from Google Images based on the provided links and configurations, using the specified number of threads and UI visibility.

 7. Monitor the scraping progress and any notifications sent via email, as configured in `config.yaml`.

-Customize the `num_threads` and `show_ui` options in the `Scraper` class instance to tailor the scraping process to your specific requirements.
 <br>

 ## Contributing